bates64/mamar/readme.md

 In the root of this repo:
 1. `yarn install`
-2. `cd mamar-web && yarn build`
+2. `yarn workspace mamar-web build`

 Output is at `mamar-web/dist`.

-For developing, `yarn start` in `mamar-web` will start a dev server at `localhost:1234`.
+For developing, `yarn workspace mamar-web start` will start a dev server at `localhost:1234`.
 This server supports hot-reloading but beware of editing code that talks to the emulator as it is quite likely that you will experience crashes or other weirdness - reload the page to fix this.

 Working on `mupen64plus-web`
 ----------------------------